NEC Rules for Countertop Outlet Height and Spacing

 - How far apart should countertop outlets be?

-- The rule in NEC 210.52(C)(1) requires that no point along the wall countertop be more than 24 inches from a receptacle.
-This results in a maximum spacing of 48 inches between two outlets.
+- The NEC requires that no point along the wall countertop be more than 24 inches from a receptacle, which results in a maximum center-to-center spacing of 48 inches between two outlets in practical terms.

 - Do all kitchen outlets need to be GFCI protected?